gnp-x/cyberelia_guide/src/content/docs/commands/fight.md

 #### [required] location

 -   storyNET
-    -   This area is dedicated to progressing the story experienced when running `/cybr`.
+    -   This area is dedicated to progressing the story experienced when running `/cyberelia`.
 While some story progression may happen in other areas, this is the main area.
 -   HoloArena
-    -   Suitable for beginners.
 -   Scrapyard
-    -   Suitable for levels 6-8.

 #### (optional) hack